 The School of Biomedical Sciences at Newcastle offers a wide range of degrees, which cover the diverse range of subjects related to medicine and the understanding of life processes.

 It is an interesting and vital area of study, and at Newcastle you have the flexibility and choice to find a degree that matches your interests and career aspirations.

 Newcastle is a National Centre of Excellence in biomedical research and our world-leading expert staff teach at all levels on our degree programmes.

 Newcastle is highly regarded for its teaching of biomedical and biomolecular sciences:

-We are ranked sixth in the UK in the category of ‘Other subjects allied to Medicine’ in The Times Good University Guide 2013.
+We are ranked in the top 10 in the UK in the category of ‘Other subjects allied to Medicine’ in The Times/Sunday Times Good University Guide 2014.

 We also achieved an overall student satisfaction score of 95% in the category of ‘Others in Subjects allied to Medicine’ in the 2013 National Student Survey.

 As a student at Newcastle you will join the School of Biomedical Sciences.